isaiahsimeone/BashMath/README.md

 `sudo make install`

 ## Usage
-Once installed, BashMath will 'hijack' commands into bash that start with either: a digit (0-9 inclusive), or an '=' character.
+Once installed, BashMath will 'hijack' commands sent into bash that start with either: a digit (0-9 inclusive), or an '=' character.
 Shell scripts are not affected by this.
 Any shell script that worked in bash before, will still work.

 ## Features